nascarsayan/task/README.md

 We went forward with using cuid.
 About cuid: https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#cuid
 - Add the schema for the models in your db.
 In our case, we only have the Task model.

+- Run `npx prisma db push` to create the db and the tables.